AriBowe/orb/commands.md

 Note: Some commands are secret.
 They're not listed here, you'll have to find them on your own

-## All commands are prefixed with 'orb.'
+## All commands are prefixed with 'orb.' or 'o.'
 Commands list:

 #### orb.**help**